vitalii-mieliet/web-studio/README.md

-# 🌐 Web Portfolio — goit-markup-hw-06
+# 🌐 Web Portfolio — WebStudio

 This project is part of the GoIT educational program.
 It is a multi-page responsive web portfolio demonstrating HTML and CSS skills, including form styling and validation.
 The project follows modern web development practices and implements adaptive design.

 ## 🔧 Technologies

 - HTML5
-- CSS3 (SASS/SCSS)
+- CSS3
-- BEM methodology
 - Responsive and adaptive layout
 - GitHub Pages — for deployment